migmaram/migmaram/README.md

-## Hi there 👋 I'm Miguel Martínez
+## Hi, I'm Miguel Martínez

-I'm a software developer from Durango, México, passionate about coding and continuous learning.
+Software developer from Durango, México.
+Passionate about coding and learning new stuff.

 ### About Me

-I specialize in C#, ASP.NET Core, Blazor and SQL databases, with experience using JavaScript, HTML and CSS.
-I'm also familiar with cloud technologies like Azure and containerization with Docker.
-I'm particularly interested in building scalable and efficient back-end systems.
+- I've been coding primarily on C# for the last 6 years.
+- I specialize in ASP.NET Core and SQL databases
+- I'm also experienced using JavaScript, HTML and CSS.
+- Currently learning Azure and Docker.

 ### Projects